WEEE-Open/tarallo/README.md

 **If you're running Windows** you won't be able to run Ansible or `make`, see the "Developing on Windows" section below for instructions.

 If you want to do that manually check the `Makefile` to see what's needed.

+If you're using VirtualBox and you have a very different version of the Guest Additions on the host and on the guest, try `vagrant plugin install vagrant-vbguest --plugin-version 0.21` followed by `vagrant vbguest --do install`.

 Then do: